 Breastfeeding is an important part of nutrition for infants and young children.
-The MSDH Women, Infants and Children’s nutritional program provides services and support for mothers who are breastfeeding.
+The MSDH Women, Infants, and Children’s nutrition program provides services and support for mothers who are breastfeeding.

 - Breastfeeding mothers are eligible to participate in WIC longer than non-breastfeeding mothers.

-The Mississippi WIC Program provides trained breastfeeding staff to provide education and support to WIC participants.
-Three levels of support are available at the local level:
+The Mississippi WIC Program provides trained breastfeeding staff to provide education and support to WIC participants, including Peer Counselors and Designated Breastfeeding Experts (DBE).

 Peer Counselors are women who have successfully breastfed their own infants and use their experience to support WIC participants.
 There are three levels of Peer Counselors: